supki/scrobblers/README.md

   }
 ```

-Okay, we are all set, let's describe `Scrobbler`s:
+Okay, we are all set, let's describe provided `Scrobbler`s:

 ### Getting scrobblers candidates

 ```haskell
 candidate ∷ Scrobbler Time (PlayerStateChange Track)
 ```

-That wire repeatedly asks player (in our case, that player would be MPD) if its state was changed.
+That wire repeatedly asks player (in our example above, that player would be MPD) if its state was changed.

 Player may respond with 3 different answers: